cpeukert/innovation_strategy/week3/README.md

 1. **Discussion with ChatGPT:** We will engage in a discussion with ChatGPT to explore the fundamentals of S-curved diffusion models.
 This interactive conversation will help us grasp the core concepts and gain insights into their practical applications.
 Get started here: https://chat.openai.com/share/2b5ae4a6-e602-496d-8f53-e63575225cd8

 2. **Interactive Dashboard Development:** As part of this exercise, we will also work on building an interactive dashboard.
 This dashboard will enable us to visualize S-curves and allow for the exploration of various parameters.
+The ultimate goal is to make an interactive version of this animation here: https://www.youtube.com/watch?v=EfALgfeueIk, which also has other parameters; such as market potential and speed of diffusion.
 By doing so, we can better understand how different variables impact the diffusion model.
-Get started here: https://github.com/cpeukert/innovation_strategy/blob/main/week3/s_curves.py
+Get started here: https://github.com/cpeukert/innovation_strategy/blob/main/week3/s_curves.py.
+This code was developed with ChatGPT - GPT3 in a very long and almost painful process.
+The repo also contains a 2024 version, which was made with ChatGPT o1-preview in less than 15 minutes.
+The functionalities of the dashboards are not the same, but it should show you how far we've come in one year.

 ## Learning Goals